-- Week 1 Pre-season conditioning No contact - Weeks 2 & 3 Maximum 120 minutes per week includes only 1 scrimmage per week (deduct 60 minutes from the 120 minutes for each additional scrimmage - Weeks 4-13 Competition season Maximum 90 minutes per week (Must include a bye week No (zero) contact in practice allowed) - Week 14 45 minutes of contact in practice per that week - Week 15 Thanksgiving Day Game & State Tournament (Starts the Sunday prior to Thanksgiving Day Game) Zero contact in practice allowed - Note: Spring Practice 120 minutes for the entire spring session After the three (3) day conditioning period)
+- Week 1 Pre-season conditioning No contact - Weeks 2 & 3 Maximum 60 minutes per week plus one scrimmage per week.
+There will be no contact if teams conduct a second scrimmage. - Weeks 4-13 Competition season Maximum 45 minutes per week.
+Must include a bye week No (zero) contact in practice allowed.
+Must be in weeks 4-6 and applies to all levels of play. - Week 14 23 minutes of contact in practice per that week - Week 15 Thanksgiving Day Game & State Tournament (Starts the Sunday prior to Thanksgiving Day Game) Zero contact in practice allowed - Note: Spring Practice 90 minutes for the entire spring session After the three (3) day conditioning period)